• Skip to main content

 You can eat tasty garlic bread any time of the snack for a quick snack or serve it with main meals as a side dish.
 However you choose to eat it, you will love it!

-And if you want more pull-apart delicious bread recipes, check out our sweet monkey bread, pizza monkey bread, or perfect challah bread.
+And if you want more pull-apart delicious bread recipes, check out our sweet monkey bread, pizza monkey bread, artisan bread, focaccia bread or challah bread.

 🍽 Key Ingredients